hibtc/cpymad/doc/installation/unix.rst

 You can pass ``-DBUILD_SHARED_LIBS=ON`` if you want to link cpymad dynamically against MAD-X. In theory, this allows using, testing and even updating the MAD-X shared object independently of cpymad, but probably does more harm than good in practice.
-If using this option, you have to make sure to **install MAD-X to a permanent location** where it can be found at runtime.
+If using this option, please change the visibility to ``-DCMAKE_C_FLAGS="-fvisibility=protected"`` and be aware that you have to make sure to **install MAD-X to a permanent location** where it can be found at runtime.
 Usually this means installing to the (default) system directories, but it can also be done by setting the LD_LIBRARY_PATH_ environment variable or passing appropriate ``--rpath`` to the setup script.

 .. _CMake: http://www.cmake.org/
 .. _latest MAD-X release: http://madx.web.cern.ch/madx/releases/last-rel